 What to expect: A morning warm-up will stretch and strengthen body, mind and imagination through new games and improvisation.
 We’ll master the basics of stiltwalking, juggling and low-flying trapeze, and explore the world of physical comedy including pantomime, clowning, and mask movement forms, as well as dabbling in tightwire, acrobatics, costuming and set design.
 As lifelong performers living in a state (and a town) that’s steeped in circus history, we have stories and images galore to share when it’s time for quieter activities.
 Camp closes on Friday with a special performance showcasing skills learned and joy discovered!
 Parents, families and friends are cordially invited.
 You send lunch, we provide a healthy afternoon snack.

 Our Advanced camp kids (ages 10 and up who’ve completed at least one week of the Wild Rumpus or other comparable program) get to add German Wheel, Rolling Globe, Aerial Silks, Aerial Improvisation and Theater/Comedy improvisation to their bag of tricks, as well as expand their performance horizons.
 In our first week, we’ll visit Circus World Museum and perform as walkabout entertainers on grounds.
 And at the end of two weeks, we’ll wrap all of these new skills into a grand finale performance!
-We will spend our last week (for returning ADVANCED CAMP alums only) developing teaching, mentoring, act development and choreography skills.

 We are professional performers who have delighted audiences and students alike over the years with our hands-on, cooperation-based approach and our active love and sharing of circus arts.
 Kids of all abilities find themselves mentally engaged, physically active, and smiling as they learn new things.
 We love our work, and we adore our Wild Rumpus Alumnus!